-I would like to quickly explain how I make money as an adventurer but I also want to write this post for selfish reasons – to save me from having to repeat the answer to this frequently asked question.
-I should also mention that I’ve been making videos of my adventures for more than 8 years but 95% of these adventures were funded entirely by myself and I only began earning money from what I do over the past two years.
+I would like to quickly explain how I make money as an adventure.
+But I also want to write this post for selfish reasons – to save me from having to repeat the answer to this frequently asked question.
+Although I was working with an outdoor brand for approx ten months, this affiliation has sadly come to an end.
+Anyway, here’s the short answer:

 – I’m a “working adventurer” and make most of my money as a writer online.

 Here’s a few more points about me that you might be interested to know:

 - 95% of my adventures/trips etc have been funded entirely by myself.

 - I sometimes work as a content writer which accounts for 50% of my income.

 - I receive “tips” on Ko-fi/Patreon which accounts for approx 20% of my income.

 - The remaining 30% comes from my clothing brand and online speaking engagements or other minor sources of income.

 - I am very frugal with money.
 I don’t buy many “thing” but willing to spend most of my money on adventure and travel and camera gear.